 Step dances are traditional dances in hard soled shoes with rhythmic step patterns.
 Dances are for both groups and soloists, and our repertoire also includes music hall dances which are an important part of the clog and step dance heritage.
 Our costume is based on the working clothes worn in the countryside from the Victorian era until the first World War.

 We practice at Park URC, Palmer Park Avenue, Reading at 8.15 pm on Tuesdays.
-In the summer we often dance with other groups so please check the events page or contact us to check that we will be there.
+In the summer we often dance with other groups so please check the events page or contact us to check that where are.

 We have also danced at Oxford Folk Festival, Reading Bastille Day Celebrations, Chippenham Folk Festival, Reading Waterfest, Stoke Row Steam Fair, Wallingford Bunkfest, and Düsseldorf, Reading's twin town.